 The Impact of this study for pediatric dentistry:

-30 patients between the ages of 10-18 were studied at the UW School of Dentistry’s Center for Pediatric Dentistry.
+In this study, 30 patients between the ages of 10-18 were studied at the UW School of Dentistry’s Center for Pediatric Dentistry.
 Kids and teenagers were chosen for this study due to their thinner tooth enamel making early warning signs of tooth erosion to be even more important.

 The light that is collected from the kid’s teeth using the dye that is applied to their teeth is transmitted back to a central box for a PH reading.
 The results were also compared before and after sugar rinses and before or after a professional dental cleaning.